 This is how the AIDA formula works:

-- Use an element of your copy to attract attention (address the reader directly, design appealing visuals, add a bold statement or a surprising statistic, etc.).
+- Use an element of your copy to grab attention (address the reader directly, design appealing visuals, add a bold statement or a surprising statistic, etc.).

 - Spark interest by mentioning something unexpected, innovative, or simply by addressing your customers’ objectives.